 As a result of the subsequent equity sales adjustment clause included in most of the Company's warrant agreements, the private placement on September 4, 2008 caused the Company to reprice 13,933,989 warrants to the last equity issuance price (\$0.59) and increase the number of common shares to be issued upon exercise of the warrants to 69,966,707.
-The resulting repricing is considered to be a cancellation of the original warrant agreements and the issuance of new warrants agreements.
-The accounting impact is to record an expense for the difference in the fair value of the new warrant agreements and the fair value of the original warrant agreements immediately prior to the adjustment.
+The accounting impact of this repricing is to record an expense for the difference in the fair value of the new warrant agreements and the fair value of the original warrant agreements immediately prior to the adjustment.
 The result was a charge of \$9,439,775 recorded in the quarter ended September 30, 2008 and a corresponding increase to additional paid in capital.